zelal-Eizaldeen/DLH-Project-Reproduce-HurtfulWords/README.md

 **Step 5: Filtering and Tokenizing notes**

-Run the below script to limit notes to the types: "Nursing", "Nursing/other", "Physician", and "Discharge summary".
+Run the below script to limit notes(obtained from step 2) to the types: "Nursing", "Nursing/other", "Physician", and "Discharge summary".
 Next, concatenate note subsequences starting from the end of each patient’s period of interest, working backwards, until we reach a limit of 30 subsequences.
 Then restrict notes within the first 48 hours of ICU stay.
 Deidentify the PII information and drop outpatient notes.

   `filtering_tokenizing_notes.ipynb`

 **Step 6: Masking Gender terms and Comparing Log Probability Bias Scores**

-Run the below script to MASK tokens in place of geneder terms, calculate the log probability for males and females using he pretrained clinical base line model, compare the log probabilities and derive a bias score:
+Run the below script to MASK tokens in place of gender terms, calculate the log probability for males and females using the pretrained clinical base line model, compare the log probabilities and derive a bias score:

  `Final_ResultsLogP_Gender.ipynb`

+To reproduce the second part, follow steps 7 and 8 as given below:

+**Step 7: Evaluate the pretrained models to calculate the performance gaps**

+This step is using the output from step 3- dataset files (mainly listfile.csv) from phenotyping folder within mimic3-benchmark/mimicbenchmark/data folder, and the outpu from step 5 above which is demographic file with cleaned and filtered notes.
+These two sources are joined to get the 25 phenotype labels per subject with their demographic data and notes.
+In this script, we tokenize the notes using BertTokenizer, create dataset and evaluate our dataset using the pretrained baseline clinical model.
+Then we calculate fairness metrics to report the count of tasks that show statistically significant differences within each subgroup (Male vs. Female, or English vs. Other, etc.), and also calculate percentage of significant tasks which favor a subgroup.
+We also repeat the process with the Pretrained Adversarially Debiased model to report the similar metrics and compare the gender performance gaps between baseline and Debiased.

+Run the below script:

+`Fairness metric_recreation_using pretrained_model_withadversarial.ipynb`

+**Step 8: Fine-tune the pretrained baseline model and evaluate on another dataset, and then calculate the performance gaps**

+This step is using the same sources as step 7 is using.
+In this script, we tokenize both the train dataset and test dataset notes using BertTokenizer, create datasets, fine-tune the pretrained baseline midel with the train dataset, and evaluate our test dataset using the model.
+Then we calculate same fairness metrics as described above in step 7.
+As an extension to the project, we also find the same fairness metrics across inter-sectional demographic groups, like Gender x Ethnicity.

+Run the below script:

+`Fairness metric_recreation_after_finetuning_of_preatrained_model&_evaluation_with_extension.ipynb`